Featured image of post Open Build Service

 Creating a working dir and config osc client

-$ mkdir OBS
+mkdir OBS

-$ cd OBS
+cd OBS

 /OBS $ osc

 osc command write down a new oscrc configuration file in ~/.config/osc/.
-Usually I apply only this changes to the file:

-+su-wrapper = sudo
+su-wrapper = sudo

-+build-root = /var/tmp/build-root/%(repo)s
+build-root = /var/tmp/build-root/%(repo)s

 Edit sudoers file to give your user the authority to use osc and build command without prompt for password.

-$ su
+su

-# visudo
+visudo

 and add this line